ParagonRBX/test/README.md

 	local MyAccountBtn = Instance.new("TextButton")
 	local MyAccountBtnCorner = Instance.new("UICorner")
 	local MyAccountBtnTitle = Instance.new("TextLabel")
-        local MyAccountBtn2 = Instance.new("TextButton")
-local MyAccountBtnCorner2 = Instance.new("UICorner")
-	local MyAccountBtnTitle2 = Instance.new("TextLabel")

 	local SettingsTitle = Instance.new("TextLabel")
 	local DiscordInfo = Instance.new("TextLabel")
 	local CurrentSettingOpen = Instance.new("TextLabel")